-Each day succeeding races will be started as soon as practicable following the finish of the previous race.

-SAILING INSTRUCTIONS

-Sailing Instructions shall be available online from the RIYC website (www.riyc.ie) from Wednesday 13th May.
+EQUIPMENT INSPECTION

+A boat or equipment may be inspected at any time for compliance with the class rules, NoR and SIs.

 VENUE

 Racing will take place on the large lake at Blessington Sailing Club.
-The starting line may be up to 1 mile From BLSC.
+The starting line may be up to 1 mile from BLSC.
 The precise racing area will be highlighted at the Competitor Briefing on the first and subsequent days of the Event

 THE COURSES